dblanding/diy-ROS-robot/README.md

 ![Elegoo Tumbller Self-Balancing Robot Car](images/elegoo-tumbller.jpg)

-I happen to be much more facile with Python than with C++, so wherever I have a choice, I prefer to use Python for all my nodes.
+### Configuring ROS on board the robot
 The `my_robot` folder contains all the code that goes in robot's catkin_ws/src directory.

 After starting roscore on the desktop (raspi4), I ssh to robot, start pigpiod, then launch all of robot's onboard nodes.